docQodly/docs/docs/language/DataClassClass.md

 ---

 A [DataClass](../Concepts/data-model#dataclass) provides an object interface to a database table.
-All dataclasses in a 4D application are available as a property of the `ds` [datastore](../Concepts/data-model#datastore).
+All dataclasses in a Qodly application are available as a property of the `ds` [datastore](../basics/data-model#datastore).